|

 distinction between the law working through man’s sinful flesh and the cross

-working through God’s righteousness, translating the blood of Jesus means
+working through God’s righteousness, that is,

 faith working through love.